-Residents of any non-member town may use the Wolfeboro facility on a "pay at the gate" fee basis of \$40 for each 0-5 gallon increment (scanning the cans, not measuring the ounces within them), example \$80 for 10 gallons.
+Residents of any non-member town may use the Wolfeboro facility on a "pay at the gate" fee basis of \$45 for each 0-5 gallon increment (scanning the cans, not measuring the ounces within them), example \$90 for 10 gallons.
 For pharmaceutical waste a fee of \$25 per non-member household has been charged since 2009 to cover the costs specific to that program.

-Please see the attached (2020) brochure for more information on how households in your community can utilize the facility.
+Please see the attached brochure, revised in 2021 for more information on how households in your community can utilize the facility.

-Due to a large increase in the first year of the 2021-2023 waste hauler contract, the charge for non-members will have to be adjusted so they continue to be self-supporting.
-New brochures will be printed and web sites will need updating.
+Due to a large increase in the first year of the 2021-2023 waste hauler contract, the charge for non-members had to be adjusted so they continue to be self-supporting.
+New brochures were printed and web sites were updated.